ErikDz/semester_3/MAA204/memorize_R.md

 > Has a first argument `n=` for the number of random numbers to be generated.

 - The prefix r of all these commands used here for “random” can be replaced by 3 other prefix:
-    1. **d**: for density, which is the value of the probability density at x∈R for continuous random variables and the value of the probability at x for discrete random variables.
+    1. **d**: for density, which is the value of the probability density at x∈R for continuous random variables and the value of the probability at x for discrete rand om variables.
     2. **p**: the cumulative distribution function at x∈R.
     3. **q**: the theoretical quantile at p∈(0,1).